solidfire/solidfire-cli/README.md

 Description:

 The ModifytVolumeAccessGroupLunAssignments is used to define custom LUN assignments for specific volumes.
 Only LUN values set on the lunAssignments parameter will be changed in the volume access group.
-All other LUN assignments will remain unchanged.LUN assignment values must be unique for volumes in a volume access group.
+All other LUN assignments will remain unchanged.
+LUN assignment values must be unique for volumes in a volume access group.
 An exception will be seen if LUN assignments are duplicated in a volume access group.
-However, the same LUN values can be used again in different volume access groups.Note: Correct LUN values are 0 - 16383.
+However, the same LUN values can be used again in different volume access groups.
+Note: Correct LUN values are 0 - 16383.
 An exception will be seen if an incorrect LUN value is passed.
-None of the specified LUN assignments will be modified if there is an exception.Caution: If a LUN assignment is changed for a volume with active I/O, the I/O could be disrupted.
+None of the specified LUN assignments will be modified if there is an exception.
+Caution: If a LUN assignment is changed for a volume with active I/O, the I/O could be disrupted.
 Changes to the server configuration may be required in order to change volume LUN assignments.

 Options: